jerryagenyi/sul-messaging-epic/ci-foundation/ci_setup_checklist.md

   ```
   frontend/.github/workflows/ci-frontend.yml
   ```
-- [ ] Add the lint-only version of `ci-frontend.yml` initially (with echo placeholders for other jobs)
+- [ ] Add the baseline CI for style and structure checks version of `workflow-templates/ci-frontend.yml` initially (with echo placeholders for other jobs)
 - [ ] Confirm it's committed to the correct path

 ## ✅ 4.
 Trigger Workflow at Least Once